vipintom/reposcribe/README.md

 - **Automatic Generation**: Creates a `PROJECT_STRUCTURE.md` file in your project root the moment it's activated.
 - **Real-Time Updates**: Watches your workspace for file changes and automatically updates the snapshot.
+- **Intelligent & Performant**: Uses a smart watcher that pre-filters events, ignoring files in your `.gitignore` and `exclude` config to prevent unnecessary work and save system resources.
 - **Smart Debouncing**: Bundles rapid file changes into a single update to minimize performance impact.
 - **`.gitignore` Aware**: Natively respects your project's `.gitignore` rules.
 - **Highly Configurable**: Use an optional `.reposcribe.json` file to precisely control which files are included or excluded.
-- **Command Palette Integration**: Access core features directly from the command palette (`Ctrl+Shift+P`):
+- **Command Palette Integration**: Access core features directly from the command palette (`Ctrl+Shift+P`).
-  - `RepoScribe: Force Rebuild`
-  - `RepoScribe: Create Configuration File`
-  - `RepoScribe: Pause/Resume Automatic Generation`
-- **Status Bar Quick Menu**: A convenient popup menu for common actions, accessible by clicking the status bar item.
-- **Reliable**: Uses atomic writes to prevent file corruption, even during rapid changes.
+- **Reliable**: Uses atomic writes to prevent file corruption and safely skips inaccessible directories.
 - **Seamless Git Integration**: Automatically adds the output file to your `.gitignore`.
 - **Status Bar Feedback**: A convenient status bar icon keeps you informed of RepoScribe's status.